intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 Installation of IOM
 ===================

-Create a file *values.yaml* and fill it with the `content listed above <TODO>`_.
+Create a file *values.yaml* and fill it with the content listed above in `Values File`_.
 Adapt all the changes to the file that are required by your environment.
 After that, the installation process can be started.

 .. code-block:: shell